Some of the numbers presented in this website may not be the most recent available

 In 1526 Bohemia was integrated into the powerful Habsburg Empire but attempted secession from Catholicism.
 Rebellion in 1620 culminated in decline and loss of land.
 In 1806 it became part of the new Austrian Empire as an industrial centre but with no autonomy.

 An independent Czechoslovakia was formed in 1918 following collapse of the Austro-Hungarian Empire.
-Slovakia allied itself to Germany in 1939 and Czech areas were occupied.
+Slovakia allied itself to Germany in 1939 while Czech areas were occupied.
 Freed by the Soviets, a coup in 1948 led to a communist state under Soviet influence.

 In 1968, during the Prague Spring, it was invaded by the USSR to suppress dissidents but finally became multi-party after the 1989 Velvet Revolution.
 In 1993 Czechoslovakia peacefully split and market reforms have turned Czechia into a developed country with a strong economy.

+Land-locked Czechia comprises the provinces of Bohemia and Moravia and part of Silesia.
 Bohemia in the west is a basin drained by the Elbe and the Vltava rivers, surrounded by low forested mountains whose highest point is 1,602m.
 Moravia in the east comprises low forested hills.

 An extension of the Vienna basin of Austria within southern Moravia is the site of all of Czechia’s oil and gas production.
+Sandstones of the Middle and/or Upper Badenian in the north are the most productive of oil.
+A large depleted field (Hrušky) now serves as underground gas storage.
+Oil may also be present in the Moravian part of the Carpathian foredeep.

 CZECHIA